Stewarton Academy

+Overview

-History and catchment area
+History

-Stewarton Academy serves a rural part of East Ayrshire including Stewarton, Dunlop and Kilmaurs.
-Currently, Stewarton Academy has four associated primary schools; Dunlop Primary School, Kilmaurs Primary School, Nether Robertland Primary School and Lainshaw Primary School.

 In November 2020, the school was affected by an outbreak of COVID-19.
 As a result, the school was deep cleaned prior to pupils and staff returning.

 Pupils at Stewarton Academy won the Readers Cup Challenge in 2016 against other local schools.

+Catchment

+Stewarton Academy serves a rural part of East Ayrshire including Stewarton, Dunlop and Kilmaurs.
+Currently, Stewarton Academy has four associated primary schools; Dunlop Primary School, Kilmaurs Primary School, Nether Robertland Primary School and Lainshaw Primary School.
+Pupils attending Stewarton Academy from the areas of Lugton, Burnhouse and Dunlop, Cunninghamhead and Kilmaurs are entitled to subsidised school transportation as a result of the rural nature of the schools catchment area.

 Stewarton Academy provides a training programme to pupils interested in a career within the construction industry.
 This initiative has been funded and supported by local construction firm GRAHAM.

-2014 inspection

-In 2014, Education Scotland inspected the school and found major strengths of the educational provision provided for young people, with the overall inspection being graded as "very good".
-Points raised by Education Scotland pointed to: